SamHumphreys/ReactJS-Tic-Tac-Toe-3D/README.md

 ToDos
 ------
 * Add a screen at the start to better explain 3D tic tac toe.
-* Styling - improve visually and make responsive
+* Styling - improve visually
 * Testing